davi-sousa-queiroz/minecraft-fanpage/README.md

 Yeah… sure.

 Looking back, I hope this project reminds me that progress doesn’t happen overnight.
-A few months ago I was learning basic Flexbox.
+A months ago I was learning to center a div.
 Now I’m building websites with video backgrounds, CSS Grid layouts, animations, Git, GitHub Pages deployments, and enough aesthetic obsession to spend 30 minutes deciding whether a heading should have 0.30em or 0.35em letter spacing.

 I also hope Future Me remembers that this website was built during a time when I constantly worried about AI replacing developers.